johnwalicki/node-red-contrib-twc-weather/README.md

 ## node-red-contrib-twc-weather Nodes

-This Node-RED package creates six nodes in your Node-RED palette.
+This Node-RED package creates six PWS nodes in your Node-RED palette.
 - **pws observations** - Personal Weather Station (PWS) Current Conditions returns the current conditions observations.
 - **pws historical** - Personal Weather Station (PWS) Historical Data returns the historical PWS data for a single date ( hourly data, summary data for the entire day, or all records )
 - **pws forecast** - The Daily Forecast API is sourced from the The Weather Company Forecast system.
 This TWC API returns the 5 Day Daily weather forecast.
 - **pws 7 day summary** - Personal Weather Station (PWS) Daily Summary Historical Observations returns the 7 day summary of daily observations.
 - **pws 7 day hourly** - Personal Weather Stations (PWS) Hourly Historical Observations returns the hourly records for each days observations report.
 - **pws 1 day all** - Personal Weather Station (PWS) Rapid Historical Observations returns all of the observations records for a specific date.

+This Node-RED package creates TWC nodes in your Node-RED palette.
+- **TWC Health Forecast** - The Cognitive Health Forecast API provides forecast data for the risk of allergy, migraine, cold and flu, or pain for a given location and for a period of one to 15 days in advance.

 ## Examples